brainfunc/web-app/docs/ChallengeLootMapping.md

 # Challenge Loot Utilization
 Following is the item exchange mapping from the thirteen(13) brain parts to the Challenge Loot Items.
-Each Mapping is based on logic.
-The items that are exchangeable are related to the function that the corresponding brain part performs.
+The Mapping is based on common sense and brain part function.
+Items that are mapped are related in some way or the other to the function that the corresponding brain part performs.
 In cases where multiple items are mapped, any **ONE** item can be traded in exchange of concerned brain part.

-We have provided a summarized view of the **brain part function**, the **Mapped Item(s)** and **Why the mapping makes sense?** below.
+Given below is a summary of the **brain part function**, the **Mapped Item(s)** and **Why the mapping makes sense?**

 ## Frontal Lobe
 **Performs core cognition function** - Most important part, that controls important cognitive skills in humans, such as emotional expression, problem solving, memory, language, judgment, and sexual behaviors.